stamat/poops/README.md

 * `in` - the input path, can be an array of file paths, but please just use one file path per script
 * `out` - the output path, can be a directory or a file path, but please just use it as a filename
 * `options` - the options for the bundler.
-You can apply most of the esbuild options that are not in conflict with poop.
+You can apply most of the esbuild options that are not in conflict with Poops.
 See [esbuild's options](https://esbuild.github.io/api/#build-api) for more info.

 Options:
 * `sourcemap` - whether to generate sourcemaps or not, sourcemaps are generated only for non-minified files since they are useful for debugging.
 Default is `false`